erlend-sh/erlend-sh/README.md

 # **Work-centric bio**

-**tl;dr:** *Erlend has been working in open source, games and web tech for the past 15 years.
-Most recently he worked 4 years at [Discourse](https://www.discourse.org/) as VP of Community.
-He is now consulting as an Open Source Strategist for [MeiliSearch](https://www.meilisearch.com/) and runs the podcast [Value in Open](https://www.valueinopen.fm/).
-He also maintains the [Openness Movement (open source) Curriculum](https://github.com/equitableopen/openness-movement_curriculum).*
+**Brief:** *Erlend has been working in open source, games and web tech for the past 15 years.
+Recently he worked 4 years at [Discourse](https://www.discourse.org/) as VP of Community.
+He is now consulting as an Open Source Strategist for [Heroic Labs](https://heroiclabs.com/) and runs the podcast [Value in Open](https://www.valueinopen.fm/).
+He also maintains the [Openness Curriculum](https://github.com/equitableopen/openness-movement_curriculum).*

 ## Wc3 Modding